ndau/commands/docker/node_operator.md

 You now have created a node (Docker container) named "my-node", running and connected to mainnet.
 It will catch up to the latest block height on the network since the height found in the given snapshot.

 IMPORTANT: Read the information printed by `runcontainer.sh` about the `node-identity.tgz` file that it will generate for you.
-You must keep this secure and use it again if you ever need to run your node from scratch.
+You must keep this secure and use it again (discussed below) if you ever need to run your node from scratch.
 It won't be needed if you want to stop/restart your node (Docker container).
 It is only needed if you lose your container, or decide to redeploy it with different ports, or for any other reason.

 ## Stop